 The secret subterranean spot has been open to the public since October 2012.
 Sightseers are first greeted by a map of the old city, complete with a red circle that indicates the location’s past life as an old wall that once formed the barrier between Nice and the surrounding land.
 These old walls and a well-preserved 14th-century tower are among the first visible artifacts.
 Bits of medieval houses that belonged to the Augustin family and an aqueduct that once brought water to the Sardinian King’s palace lie deeper within the crypt.
 This area also holds the remnants of a bridge that led to Turin, Italy and a 17th-century moat built to protect the then-independent Nice from French invasions.

 Plaques with illustrations are scattered throughout the underground city to help visitors imagine how the place might have originally looked.
 But even without their help, it’s still pretty impressive to see history lying just below the unsuspecting pedestrians perusing the streets above.

 Know Before You Go

 Visitors must reserve a ticket in advance in order to see the crypt, and tours are only given in French.
-To buy a ticket, go online to http://www.nice.fr/fr/culture/patrimoine/la-crypte.
-The price is 5 euros for adults, or 2.50 euros for students, seniors 65+, unemployed persons, or the disabled.
-Tours are only offered Saturdays, Sundays, Tuesdays, and Wednesdays, and times vary according to availability.
+To buy a ticket, go to https://www.nice.fr/fr/culture/patrimoine/la-crypte-de-nice.
+The price is 6 euros for adults, or 2.50 euros for students, seniors 65+, unemployed persons, or the disabled.
+Tours are only offered Wednesdays, Saturdays, and Sundays.